Transportation Science, Ph.D.

 http://www.transci.uci.edu/

 Admission is limited to a small number of exceptionally talented, independent, and self-disciplined students.
-The deadline for application for admission is March 1 for fall quarter.
-A second window for application for admission for winter or spring quarters is open from April 15 through June 1 but funding options for this second window may be very limited.
+The deadline for application for admission is March 1 for the fall quarter.
 All applicants must take the Graduate Record Exam (GRE) prior to the application deadline.
-Applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) scores.
+Applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.

 The Ph.D. program is a 48-unit program requiring a qualifying examination and dissertation defense.